hamid-murambiwa/Blog-App/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- my dog Perry for the comforting lick here and there
+- This project built in Microverse's Fourth Module's Capstone.

 ## 📝 License

-- This project is [MIT](./LICENSE) licensed.
+This project is [MIT](./MIT.md) licensed.